 Managed federation overview

-Apollo Graph Manager provides free managed federation features for data graphs that use Apollo Federation.
+Apollo Studio provides free managed federation features for data graphs that use Apollo Federation.

 With managed federation, your gateway is no longer responsible for fetching schemas from your implementing services on startup.
-Instead, your implementing services push their schemas to Graph Manager, which verifies that they successfully compose into a federated schema.
+Instead, your implementing services push their schemas to the Apollo schema registry, which verifies that they successfully compose into a federated schema.

-On composition success, Graph Manager updates a dedicated configuration file that's stored in Google Cloud Services, which your gateway regularly polls for updates:
+On composition success, Studio updates a dedicated configuration file that's stored in Google Cloud Services, which your gateway regularly polls for updates:

 Managed federation helps your organization safely validate, coordinate, deploy, and monitor changes to your graph.
 It provides:

 You can modify service schemas (and even add or remove entire services from your graph) without needing to modify or redeploy your gateway.
 As the point of entry to your entire data graph, your gateway should maximize its uptime.